Kevin-Milli/Kevin-Milli/README.md

-- 👋 Hi there, I’m [Kevin-Milli](https://kevin-milli.github.io/KParadox.Dev/), a passionate explorer of the digital realm.
+- 👋 Hi there, I’m Kevin, a passionate explorer of the digital realm.
 - 👀 My interests span across the fascinating domains of Data Science, Machine Learning, Artificial Intelligence, Software Development, and Software Engineering.
 - 🌱 I've traversed two online master's programs in Data Science, accumulating over 2000 hours of immersive learning experiences.
 - 🚀 Currently immersed in the captivating world of Java learning courses, where every line of code unlocks new dimensions of understanding (50% complete).